phalcon-orphanage/docs/en/api/Phalcon_Cache_Backend_File.rst

 **boolean** **delete** (int|string $keyName)

-Deletes a value from the cache by its key
+Deletes a value from the cache using its key

 **array** **queryKeys** (string $prefix)